Glasgow Children's Facilities has lots of changing and entertainment facilities for travelling families.

 If you hire a car from Glasgow Airport, then you may also need to hire a child seat, depending on your child's age and height.
 Visit the Gov.uk website to find more details on child seat laws in the UK.

-Although it’s not required, the Federal Aviation Administration (FAA) and the American Academy of Pediatrics recommend that a FAA-approved child restraint device is used.
+Although it's not required, the Federal Aviation Administration (FAA) and the American Academy of Pediatrics recommend that an FAA-approved child restraint device is used.